 The demo account may give a false sense of how good your execution is.

 In addition, simulating trading doesn’t give a real feel of how the market is reacting.
 Some demo accounts have delayed quotes, which take away from the overall experience.

-Demo trading is an excellent opportunity for new traders to test out strategies, build a layout, get familiar the different order types, and get an overall feel of what it’s like to be a trader.
+Paper trading is an excellent opportunity for new traders to test out strategies, build a layout, get familiar the different order types, and get an overall feel of what it’s like to be a trader.
 However, some of you won’t take it seriously enough to make it worthwhile.
-If you are one of those people, consider trading a small account and see how that works.
+If you are one of those people, consider trading a small account and see how that works instead.

 Take the next step HERE!